Château Pédesclaux: History

-The Château was founded in 1810 by winebroker Pierre Urbain Pédesclaux, who passed it to his son Pierre-Edmond in 1849.
+The Château was founded in 1810 by wine broker Pierre Urbain Pédesclaux, who passed it to his son Pierre-Edmond in 1849.
 After death of the latter his widow continued to run the Château until 1891, when the estate was sold to the Count de Gastebois.
 In 1930, Lucien Jugla became tenant, and eventually purchased the Château in 1950.
 In 1960, Lucien Jugla added Château Belle-Rose, a 13.7-hectare estate which he had been farming since 1943, to Pédesclaux.
 Belle-Rose’s bourgeois building became the home of the classified growth and appeared on the new labels.
 In 2009, the estate was purchased by Jacky Lorenzetti, who also owns Chateau Lilian Ladouys in Saint-Estèphe and 50% of Château d'Issan in Margaux.
 Lorenzetti enlarged the vineyards with the purchase of 12 hectares of Medoc vines that are situated next to parcels owned by Chateau Lafite Rothschild and Chateau Mouton Rothschild.